 Amortization will be provided for, on commencement of the utilization of the asset, on a straight line basis at a rate designed to amortize the cost of the intangible asset over its estimated useful life.
+The amortization of the national certification platform is recorded on a straight-line basis over 5 years.
 Assets not ready for use are not amortized until used in a productive capacity.